tdenimal/tdenimal.github.io/_pages/portfolio.md

 ---
 layout: archive
-title: "Portfolio and projects"
+title: "Projects and studies"
 permalink: /projects/
 author_profile: true
 ---

-A series of projects that i have realized - mostly about Machine Learning, NLP, Computer Vision, Data Engineering, MLOps best practices.
+A series of projects and studies, Data architecture but also about Machine Learning, NLP, Computer Vision, Data Engineering, MLOps best practices.

 <br>
 <br>